Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be within the next year or two years?
-If you don’t set realistic goals, it will hinder your progress.
-Establish clear long-term and short-term goals, focusing on those that have the greatest impact on your career advancement.
-To increase your satisfaction at work Make sure these goals are in line with your personal needs.
+Do you have a clear picture of where you’d like be in the next year, or two years?
+If you don’t set realistic goals, it will hinder progress.
+Set clear short and long-term objectives prioritizing those with the most impact on your career advancement.
+To improve your job satisfaction, ensure that these goals are in line with your personal needs.

-Making meaningful connections could result in more opportunities for advancement and new jobs in your current job.
-Establishing strong networks shouldn’t be limited to senior employees, but also former and present colleagues, as well as attendance at industry-related conferences and other events.
+Making meaningful connections could lead to more opportunities for advancement and new jobs in your current position.
+Establishing strong networks shouldn’t solely focus on senior employees but also former and present colleagues, as well as attendance at industry-related events and conferences.

 - Volunteer for work in the organization